RosettaCommons/documentation/rosetta_basics/scoring/hbonds.md

 Kortemme, T., A. V. Morozov and D. Baker (2003).
 "An orientation-dependent hydrogen bonding potential improves prediction of specificity and structure for proteins and protein-protein complexes."
 J Mol Biol 326(4): 1239-59.

-Jack Snoeyink has re-implemented it as a efficient polynomial evaulation.
+Jack Snoeyink has re-implemented it as a efficient polynomial evaluation.

-The derivative evaulation follows what is described in,
+The derivative evaluation follows what is described in,

 Wedemeyer, W., Baker, D., "Efficient minimization of angle-dependent potentials for polypeptides in internal coordinates", Proteins: Structure, Function, and Bioinformatics Volume 53 Issue 2, Pages 262-272